Welcome to today's edition of the Rush 24-7 podcast.

 Who is this guy?

-They know his name, they know he's from Idaho, they know a lot of they they they they previously stated he hated Obama.
+They know a lot of previously stated he hated Obama.

 Now that's been revised to he hates government.

-So this morning on CNN, American Morning co-host and El Rushbo media stalker Carol Costello spoke with their correspondent Athena Jones about alleged White House Oscar or White House shooter Oscar Ramiro Ortega Hernandez.
+So this morning on CNN, American Morning co-host and El Rushbo media stalker Carol Costello spoke with their correspondent, Athena Jones, about alleged White House shooter, Oscar Ramiro Ortega, Hernandez.

-This morning, the suspected White House shooters in custody.
+This morning, they suspected White House shooters in custody.

 Oscar Ramiro Ortega Hernandez was arrested yesterday.